teendevops/teendevops-web/README.md

 [![Build Status](https://travis-ci.com/Arinerron/codeday-team.svg?token=xRJQhWcuhJai95gtzHzi&branch=master)](https://travis-ci.com/Arinerron/codeday-team)

 # Important Notice
 Do NOT use the Makefile.
-It is really bugged right now (see issue https://github.com/Arinerron/codeday-team/issues/1).
+It is really bugged right now (see [issue #1](https://github.com/Arinerron/codeday-team/issues/1)).
 If it is too late for you, simply delete `includes/config.php` and `includes/config.php.example`, and redownload the original file `includes/config.php.example` from the repository.
 Make sure to drop the database `codeday-team` too.

 # About
 The reason why this is called "codeday-team" is because I don't have a name for it yet, and I was developing it for/at CodeDay.
 I'll rename when we find a name for it.